Galong railway station

-Galong is a heritage-listed closed railway station located on the Main South railway line in New South Wales, Australia.
+Galong railway station is a heritage-listed closed railway station located on the Main South railway line in New South Wales, Australia.
 It served the village of Galong.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 The original station opened in 1877.
 However, it was replaced by a new station on a deviation which opened in 1916.
 Galong was the location of the junction of the branch railway to Boorowa, which closed to passenger services in 1974.

 Description

 The station complex consists of two initial island side platform station buildings of a type 11 design with brick platforms, dating from 1915, a brick out of shed on the southbound platform, also dating from 1915, and a 61 by 16 ft goods shed of a side shed sub-type 3 design.
 A T208 10 ton gantry crane also forms part of the heritage listing.

 A 14062 Pooley 20 ton was formerly at the station but is no longer extant, possibly removed c.
 1993 with transfer of part of the railway land to GrainCorp.